simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 In both cases, if the current master is not down, make sure it has completed replication before changing the settings.
 Once the settings are changed, run ``puppet agent -t`` on the LDAP server.
-After the next Puppet run on all the hosts the server will be promoted to master and all the slaves will point to it.
+After the next Puppet run on all the hosts the server will be promoted to master and all the consumers will point to it.

 Remove a Node or Demote a Master
 --------------------------------

-To demote a master, simply configure it as slave in either of the configurations above after the new master has been configured and put in place.
+To demote a master, simply configure it as consumer in either of the configurations above after the new master has been configured and put in place.
 Then run the Puppet agent.
 Lastly, manually remove the active database from the server.
 (Check the setting ``simp_openldap::server::conf::directory``